AleksejDix/allyship.dev/apps/allystudio/src/components/page/README.md

 6. Delegate business logic like validation to state machines
 7. Use the centralized URL utilities rather than implementing custom URL logic
 8. Let the website machine handle URL-website relationship checks
+9. Never bypass security checks when adding pages to websites
+10. Always maintain the multi-layered security approach (UI, state machine, actor function, database)
+11. Log potential security violations for monitoring and auditing
+12. Verify that the hostname of a page always matches the hostname of its parent website

 ## Accessibility